CBR vs. VBR: Differentiating Constant Bitrate from Variable Bitrate

 In addition to the live streaming encoder settings we mentioned above, broadcasters must choose resolution and bitrate settings to achieve their desired stream quality.

-There are different bitrate and resolution combinations required to create streams in ultra-low definition, low definition, standard definition, high definition, and full high definition.
+There are different bitrates and resolution combinations required to create streams in ultra-low definition, low definition, standard definition, high definition, and full high definition.

 Here is a breakdown of the resolution and bitrate settings for achieving each video quality: